Tofu with thai red curry sauce (vegan)

 Direction

 • Clean and soak mung beans overnight but at least for 2 hours.
-Pour off soaking liquid and use fresh cold water to cook the beans for 1 hour.
+Remove soaking liquid, discard.
+Set aside the beans.

-• Add the powders (turmeric, cumin, coriander), stir.
-Add garlic, stir.
+• Add the powders (turmeric, cumin, coriander) and garlic, stir for 1 minute.
+Add cold stock, stir.

-• Add 1 chopped tomato and cook for about 5-10 minutes until it becomes saucy.
+• Add 1 chopped tomato and cook for about 5-10 minutes until tomato becomes saucy.

-• Bring to a boil, turn down and cook for 30 minutes.
+• Add mung beans prepared earlier.
+Bring to a boil, turn down heat and cook for 30 minutes.

-• Serve warm with rice, yoghurt, cilantro and lemon.
+• Serve warm with rice, yogurt, cilantro and lemon.

 • I also used paneer with spinach stew and fried mushrooms.